M2M One Referral Agreement

 3.2.4 the Potential Customer notifies us that it does not wish to be affiliated with you or objects to you receiving Commission Payments;

-3.2.5 of any other matter or circumstance.
+3.2.5 the potential customer only has ineligible services (eg NB-IoT plans), or any other matter or circumstance.

 3.3 We are not obliged to enter into a contract for the supply of Products or Services with a Potential Customer who you have referred to us.